mustafahafidi/QC-to-LH/README.md

 - :heavy_check_mark: Get familiar with LH to parse the codebase
 - :heavy_check_mark: Transform not very deep test properties to formal proofs with LiquidHaskell
 - :heavy_check_mark: Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning, and `prop_list, prop_rot` by assumption on some refined types.
 Added multiple properties with proofs.
+- :heavy_check_mark: Do the induction for the properties ignored
+- :heavy_check_mark: Apply everything on the examples of quickcheck (github)
+- :heavy_check_mark: Make a report/table on the proofs done until now

 - [..]
-Do the induction for the properties ignored
+Redefine Eq == and rewrite properties, then prove them
 - [..]
-Apply everything on the examples of quickcheck (github)
-- [..]
-Make a report/table on the proofs done until now
+Solve the Heap proofs (try the refined data-type to ease the proofs)

 - [..]
 Add more examples to try the tool on